-Oceans Beyond Piracy (OBP) is a project of the One Earth Future Foundation, a privately funded and independent non-profit organization located in Colorado, USA.
+Oceans Beyond Piracy (OBP) is a program of the One Earth Future Foundation, a privately funded and independent non-profit organization located in Colorado, USA.

 OBP was launched in 2010 with the intent to develop a response to maritime piracy through: